Moshe-Immerman/Moshe-Immerman/development-principles.md

 * **Curious** - Love to learn
 * **Humble** - Seek advice from others
 * No when to optimise for the short or the long term

-### Management Principles

-Strive for the Netflix's [culture](https://jobs.netflix.com/culture) of Freedom and Responsibility i.e:

-- Servant leadership
-- Radical Candor
-- Autonomous Teams
-- 2 pizza rule
-- A manager or leaders job is to make everyone else go faster, safer

 ### Design Principles